shellgeo/ms2_furspot/README.md

 ### Functional Specification

 This section is split up into two separate segments for the Owner and the User.
+By taking the time to understand what features were essential and beneficial for the user; it allowed me to prioritize what features were important and what would just been a 'nice finishing touch' for the user experience and the project.

 **Owner Goals:**

- - E
+- Easy to Navigate
+- Simple and interactive web pages.
+- Provide an educational opportunity where user learn about random facts about the pets and their owners.
+- Have user share the site with friends, which mean they would return to the site.
+This would also mean regular users on the site.

 **User Goals:**

-First time user -
+First time user

- - F
+- Be able to use the site and move through different pages intuitively.
+- Participate in quiz and gain some scores at the end of it, to ease boredom.
+- Learn about the celebrities and their pets.
+- Be able to access the site through various devices.
+- Be able to get feedback on whether the question was answered correctly.

-Regular or returning user -
+Regular or returning user
- - H

- _____
+- Be able to return and try again in the quiz, multiple times and compare scores.
+- Be able to share the site easily with friends and compete against them.
+- Compare scores against friends.

+---

 ## **Deployment**

 This project was developed on [GitPod](https://gitpod.io/).

-Once this was done a repository was made in Github.
+Once this was done a repository was made in GitHub.
 This then allowed me to publish a live site for my project.
 I followed this [guide](https://docs.github.com/en/get-started/quickstart/create-a-repo) to ensure that this was done correctly.

 **Steps to deploy page from a GitHub repository:**

 1. Navigate to your Repository section, select the Repository you want to deploy.
 2. Look for the 'Settings' option in Menu bar, and click this to view additional settings.
 3. Under the settings page, locate the **Pages** section in the sidebar.